 - The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class, therefore this should be your first point of contact.
-If further support is required the class teacher liaises with Mrs Moulder (SENCO) for further advice and support.
-This may involve working alongside outside agencies such as Health and Social Services, Behaviour Support Service, Educational Psychologist. - We have an effective Anti-Bullying policy, Mini-Leaders, Lunchtime Nurture Group and, when required, playtime circle time to support children. - ELSA support with specially trained Teaching Assistants.
+If further support is required the class teacher liaises with Mrs Crutchley (SENCO) for further advice and support.
+This may involve working alongside outside agencies such as Health and Social Services, Behaviour Support Service, Educational Psychologist. - We have an effective Anti-Bullying policy, Mini-Leaders, Lunchtime Nurture Group and, when required, playtime circle time to support children. - ELSA support/Lego Therapy with specially trained Teaching Assistants. - Please see our School website's home learning page for further details of how we support children's wellbeing.